halcyonseeker/pocket-computers/README.md

 # pocket-computers
-Information relating to existing and DIY handheld GNU/Linux computers and phones
+Information relating to existing and DIY handheld GNU/Linux and open-source computers and phones